mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-16-Delegation-of-Control-and-Tiered-Administrative-Boundaries/README.md

 ## Objective

-The objective of this lab was to configure and validate **delegated administrative access** in the MRTG Active Directory environment.
+The objective of this lab was to configure and validate delegated administrative access in the MRTG Active Directory environment.

-This lab focused on allowing a delegated help desk-style admin account to reset passwords for standard user accounts without granting unnecessary elevated privileges such as Domain Admin, Account Operators, or interactive logon access to the domain controller.
+This lab focused on allowing a dedicated help desk-style administrative account to reset passwords for standard user accounts without granting unnecessary elevated privileges such as Domain Admin, Account Operators, or interactive logon access to the domain controller.

+---

+## Business Problem

+In real enterprise environments, help desk staff often need to perform identity support tasks such as password resets.
+A common mistake is granting too much access to make that work quickly.

+That creates risk.

+If a help desk account is overprivileged, it may be able to access domain controllers, reset privileged admin accounts, or modify users outside its required scope.
+In regulated, government, and defense-contractor environments, that is not acceptable.

+This lab solves that problem by creating a scoped delegation model where a help desk admin can reset passwords only for standard users inside the approved OU boundary.

 ---